rombrew/phobia/doc/HighFrequencyInjection.md

 	(pmc) pm_probe_impedance

-The second step is to select KALMAN sensorless estimation.
+The second step is to select `KALMAN` sensorless estimation.
 This is the only observer that can appreciate machine saliency.

 	(pmc) reg pm.config_LU_ESTIMATE 2

 Select injection waveform type.
-The usual type is SINE waveform.
+The usual type is `SINE` waveform.

 	(pmc) reg pm.config_HFI_WAVETYPE 1

 The main parameters of injection is a frequency and amplitude.
-It is usually a high frequency and amplitude makes HFI operation is more stable.
-Beware of sine degeneracy at frequencies close to the PWM frequency.
+Usually a high frequency and large amplitude makes HFI operation is more stable.
+Beware of sine degeneracy at frequencies close to half of PWM frequency.

 	(pmc) reg pm.hfi_freq <Hz>
 	(pmc) reg pm.hfi_amplitude <A>